IvanGDR/Installing-K9S-in-macOS-and-connecting-to-Remote-K8S-cluster/README.md

     client-key-data: REDACTED
 ```

-to append a new cluster configuration file
+to append a new cluster configuration file to an already KUBECONFIG variable in place

 ```
 export KUBECONFIG="${KUBECONFIG}:${HOME}/.kube/config_3"